colinoflynn/xdomain-dpa-m23/attack_scripts/README.md

 ## Parsing the Pickle Files

 As mentioned, the pickle files contain raw CPA attack output.
 No PGE or other information is contained.
-Instead we use Python notebooks (see other directory) to perform analysis of the raw results.
+Instead we use Python notebooks (see `notebooks` directory) to perform analysis of the raw results.